Liqwid-Labs/agora/docs/tech-design/staking-pool.md

 Preventing alteration of GT in stakes ensures that there is never a discrepancy between the amount of GT a user holds and the amount the system believes that they hold.

+If a user wished to stake _more_ GT, they could always create a new stake that they would be free to lock on proposals.
+For this reason, it may be useful to include a method of 'merging' stakes, when they are not being locked against any proposals, to allow users to 'streamline' their GT portfolio.

 ## Delegating stake

 Aspects of delegation, such as co-signing work through the trivial witnessing of a stake UTXO, however allowing a user to delegate their stakes requires an extra field: